katia317/CSO/README.md

 ## A

-## Adaptive Behavior Scale (ABS)
-A skill assessment used with people who have developmental disabilities.

 ## Adaptive Equipment (53E)
 *__Note__: This service is available in all three waiver programs.*
 Adaptive equipment, as specified in the [Personal Plan](#personal-plan-pp), includes performance of assessments to identify the type of equipment needed by the individual; devices, controls or appliances that enable individuals to increase their abilities to perform activities of daily living, or to perceive, control, access or communicate with the environment in which they live; other durable medical equipment not available under the Medicaid State Plan that is necessary to address individual functional limitations; and necessary initial training from the vendor to use the adaptive equipment.